PowerDNS/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

    X-XSS-Protection: 1; mode=block
    Content-Security-Policy: default-src 'self'; style-src 'self' 'unsafe-inline'

-You can override those headers, or add custom headers by using the last parameter to :func:`webserver`.
+You can override those headers, or add custom headers by using the last parameter to :func:`setWebserverConfig`.
 For example, to remove the X-Frame-Options header and add a X-Custom one:

 .. code-block:: lua